Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: A detailed review of DBSCAN, Mapper and -Reeb algorithms

 \subsection{DBSCAN: the clustering algorithm used in our Mapper implementation}

-DBSCAN is a density-based spatial clustering of applications with noise \cite{ester1996density}.
+DBSCAN is a density-based spatial clustering for applications with noise.
 Mapper in subsection~\ref{sub:Mapper} should work for any number of clusters in subclouds, hence we can not use clustering that needs a specified number of clusters, e.g. $k$-means.
-We have also tried the single-edge clustering and found that DBSCAN work better for noisy samples from section~\ref{sec:dataset}.
-DBSCAN requires two parameters: $\ep$ -- which is the radius around a point within which we search for neighbours; and minPts -- the number of points required within a neighbourhood of a point before a cluster can be formed.
+We have also tried the single-edge clustering and found that DBSCAN works better for noisy samples from section~\ref{sec:dataset}.
+DBSCAN requires two parameters: (1) $\ep$ is the radius around a point within which we search for neighbours; and (2) minPts is the number of points required within a neighbourhood of a point before a cluster can be formed.
 Here are the stages of DBSCAN.

 $\bullet$ \textbf{Stage 1:} A single point $p_1$ is selected at random, and we compute the set $\Nbhd(p_1)$ of all points within a distance $\ep$ of $p_1$.
 If $|\Nbhd(p_1)| < \text{minPts}$, then $p_1$ is labelled as noise.
 If however $|\Nbhd(p_1)| \geq \text{minPts}$, we label all points in $\Nbhd(p_1)$ (not already belonging to another cluster, but may have previously been labelled as noise) as belonging to the cluster of $p_1$.